Table of contents

 How do you do it?

-Do you want to know how to complete your Six SigmaSix Sigma Definition: Six Sigma is a set of techniques and t...
-Learn More... project stages quickly?
-As deployment leaders of LeanLEAN Definition LEAN is a production method aimed primarily ...
-Learn More... and 6 SigmaSix Sigma (6σ) is a set of techniques and tools for proces... projects, my colleagues and I have witnessed that about 65% of Six Sigma projects fail to complete.
+Do you want to know how to complete your Six Sigma project planning stages quickly?
+As deployment leaders of Lean and 6 Sigma projects, my colleagues and I have witnessed that about 65% of Six Sigma projects fail to complete.
 We have also found that Lean Kaizen (3 to 5-day) projects have a greater rate of completion than Six Sigma project tools.
-The question we had was “why?”…
+The question we had was “Why?”.

-In most cases, when a Six Sigma project tools fails it is because of scoping issues and weak infrastructures.
+In most cases, when a Six Sigma project tool fails it is because of scoping issues and weak infrastructures.
 But there are also deeper issues.
 In organizations with a strong foundation for both Lean and 6 Sigma projects, there are still deltas between the completion rates for Six Sigma projects and Lean projects.

 A Six Sigma project normally takes 3 to 6 months to complete.
-The project teamA project team level may consist of master black belts or gr... consisting of Change Agents (Green/Black Belts) meet twice a week for 1 to 2 hours to discuss project progression.
+The project team consisting of Change Agents (Green/Black Belts) meets twice a week for 1 to 2 hours to discuss project progression.
 As with most meetings, people come unprepared or with their attention focused on other things.
 Tasks are pushed off to the next meeting.
-The Change Agents and SME’s are only focused on the problem for short intervals throughout the week.
+The Change Agents and SMEs are only focused on the problem for short intervals throughout the week.

 We have found that the typical Six Sigma format lacks a certain span of time for the team to be “hyper-focused” on the problem.
-We then asked the question, “can a Six Sigma project stage fit into the Kaizen format?”
+We then asked the question, “Can a Six Sigma project stage fit into the Kaizen format?”
 The answer was “Yes!”

-This led us to developing the Lean and Six Sigma Jumpstart Event which is a “hyper-focused” event that encompasses both Lean and Six Sigma.
+This led us to develop the Lean and Six Sigma Jumpstart Event which is a “hyper-focused” event that encompasses both Lean and Six Sigma.
 This is not the same exact format as a Lean Kaizen event, but it follows the same basic premise.
 The Six Sigma Jumpstart basic format is below:

 Day 0

-- This is to start the Define Phase of Lean and Six Sigma project stage (starts 4 weeks prior to the event)
+- This is to start the Define Phase of the Lean and Six Sigma project stage (starts 4 weeks prior to the event)

 - Develop initial Multi-Vari Sheet(s)